OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 1. Select a connection, click **Next**, and then continue with with [selecting a database](#select-database).

-    **Note**: The list of connections only displays the connections you have permissions to view.
+    **Note**: The list of connections only displays connections that you have permissions to view.
+To select a connection from the list, you must have **Full Control** permissions.

     ![Select a connection](<images/select-connection-ib.png>)